AdityaKulshrestha/Speech-Quant/README.md

 recreate an existing environment.
 Use `./setup-env.sh all` to prepare every TTS and ASR environment.

+### Why Multiple Environments

+The supported models cannot safely share one environment.
+Orpheus installs GPTQModel, which requires a newer `torchao`; NeuTTS pins `torchao==0.13.0` for NeuCodec; and OuteTTS brings DAC dependencies with a different protobuf constraint.
+The separate environments keep each model's codec and quantization stack reproducible instead of resolving one model by breaking another.
+The ASR environment is also isolated because it is used only after audio generation for WER and CER scoring.

 | environment | group | model / codec |
 |---|---|---|
 | `.venv-orpheus` | `orpheus` | Orpheus / SNAC |